PrateekKumarSingh/PSDecode/README.md

 This module can be used to quick lookup Error descriptions, to add verbosity to your custom error messages and for a better Error Handling, Investigation and Analysis.

  ![](https://raw.githubusercontent.com/PrateekKumarSingh/PSDecode/master/Media/Animation.gif)

+Technically the module offers a set of cmdlets that query a database of Error/Exit codes, port numbers, and MAC addresses which totals to 83049 individual records as of now when I’m writing this.

 Type| Range | Count | Comments
 :---------|:----------:|:---------:|:---------